tysonpond/twitch-recommendations/README.md

 You can get your API key by registering an application with Twitch.
 Read how to get started in `Data collection 2 - Twitch API.ipynb` or read the Twitch API [developer docs](https://dev.twitch.tv/docs/api).

 ### Flask app
-To run the flask app locally run the command `cd flask app` and then:
+To run the flask app locally, run the command `cd flask_app` and then:

 ```
 $ export FLASK_APP=app.py